Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Barbed Wire

-Barbed wire might be effective at keeping unwanted guests out, but it’s a terrible idea to use it for keeping your horses in.
+Barbed wire might be effective at keeping out unwanted guests, but it’s a terrible idea to use it for keeping your horses in.
 A horse can easily get hurt by barbed wire, even just by leaning on it.
 Should your horse run into barbed wire at full speed, it could cause severe harm.

 Square Mesh With Large Openings

-While some mesh fencing such as V-mesh is great for horses, fencing with large openings is not.
+While some mesh fencing, such as V-mesh, is great for horses, fencing with large openings is not.
 If the openings are larger than 3 inches, your horse’s hooves could get caught in the openings, causing damage to the horse and the fence.
-Make sure any mesh fencing you use has holes that are smaller than 3 inches.
+Make sure any mesh fencing that you use has holes that are smaller than 3 inches.

 Combining Fencing Types

-While most of these fencing types are effective on their own, maximum effectiveness is often achieved by combining more than one type of fencing.
+While most of these fencing types are effective on their own, maximum effectiveness is often achieved by combining more than one type.
 For instance, PVC fencing is attractive and holds up well against weather, but it’s breakable.
-When combined with electric fencing, you can prevent horses from breaking it, though you’ll only need a single strand of electric fencing, keeping the costs lower.
-These fencing types can be combined in a myriad of ways, so think about what each fencing offers and how different kinds of fencing can complement each other.
+When combined with electric fencing, you can prevent horses from breaking it, and you’ll only need a single strand of electric fencing, keeping the costs lower.
+These fencing types can be combined in myriad ways, so think about what each fencing offers and how different kinds of fencing can complement each other.

 divider-horse